Recent Activities

 Computing: For the final computing units of this term, we will create our own digital media, from 2D vector drawings to 3D models.

-D&T: I’m sure you’ll all be pleased to know that this term we have a cooking-themed D&T unit!
+D&T: To build on our mapping skills developed in our geography from last term, we will design, build and code a digital compass using a “micro:bit”.
+I’m sure you’ll also be pleased to know that we have a cooking-themed D&T unit coming up!
 We’ll be looking at the journey of food from farm to fork and understanding how to make healthier choices for ourselves and for the planet.

 French: Colours will be recapped this term as we describe works of art and the changing seasons.